 6. Bichon Frise

-These six breeds may be more likely to develop this kind of behavior, but separation anxiety is an affliction that has potential to affect any dog.
 If your dog is showing signs of severe separation anxiety, it's important to meet with a canine veterinary behaviorist or certified applied animal behaviorist to learn how to best help your pup overcome his distress and talk about different behavior modifications, from increased socialization to potentially getting your furry friend a companion dog.